TTWNO/tait.tech/isaif.md

 <p id="118">118.
 Conservatives and some others advocate more “local autonomy.”
 Local communities once did have autonomy, but such
 autonomy becomes less and less possible as local communities become more enmeshed with and dependent on large-scale systems like public utilities, computer networks, highway systems, the mass communications media, the modern health care system.
-Also operating against autonomy is the fact that technology applied in one location often affects people at other
+Also operating against autonomy is the fact that technology applied in one location often affects people at other locations far way.

-Page 16

-locations far way.
 Thus pesticide or chemical use near a creek may contaminate the water supply hundreds of miles downstream, and the greenhouse effect affects the whole world.
 </p>

 <p id="119">119.
 The system does not and cannot exist to satisfy human needs.
 Instead, it is human behavior that has to be modified to fit
 the needs of the system.
 This has nothing to do with the political or social ideology that may pretend to guide the technological system.
+It is not the fault of capitalism, and it is not the fault of socialism.
 It is the fault of technology, because the system is guided not by ideology but by technical necessity. [<a href="#footnote-18">18</a>] Of course the system does satisfy many human needs, but generally speaking it does this only to the extend that it is to the advantage of the system to do it.
 It is the needs of the system that are paramount, not those of the human being.
 For example, the system provides people with food because the system couldn’t function if everyone starved; it attends to people’s psychological needs whenever it can CONVENIENTLY do so, because it couldn’t function if too many people became depressed or rebellious.
 But the system, for good, solid, practical reasons, must exert constant pressure on people to mold their behavior to the needs of the system.
-To much waste accumulating?
+Too much waste accumulating?
 The government, the media, the educational system, environmentalists, everyone inundates us with a mass of propaganda about recycling.
 Need more technical personnel?
 A chorus of voices exhorts kids to study science.
 No one stops to ask whether it is inhumane to force adolescents to spend the bulk of their time studying subjects most of them hate.
 When skilled workers are put out of a job by technical advances and have to undergo “retraining,” no one asks whether it is humiliating for them to be pushed around in this way.
-It is simply taken for granted that everyone must bow to technical necessity. and for good reason: If human needs were put before technical necessity there would be economic problems, unemployment, shortages or worse.
+It is simply taken for granted that everyone must bow to technical necessity.
+And for good reason: If human needs were put before technical necessity there would be economic problems, unemployment, shortages or worse.
 The concept of “mental health” in our society is defined largely by the extent to which an individual behaves in accord with the needs of the system and does so without showing signs of stress.
 </p>